 - Drain the tank before you start cleaning your RV black tank, you first need to drain it completely.
 You need to remove everything that the black tank has so that you can better know how to clean it.
 To do this properly, try to dump the tank when it is two-thirds full, and after dumping it, go ahead and dump the gray tank.

 - Remove the Waste Buildup.
 The next step after draining your RV black tank is to remove the waste buildup.
 That means removing all the waste, toilet paper, and other waste materials to prevent them from sticking to the tank walls.
-If you don’t remove the waste buildup, it may cause damages in the long term.
+If you don’t remove the waste buildup, it may cause damage in the long term.
 Some of the things you can use to flush out all the waste materials in your black tank include a macerator, tank rinser, and flush valve.

 - Add Water.
 Once you’ve drained the black tank and removed the waste buildup, the next step is to add water.
 The bottom of the tank needs to be covered by water before treating it.
 Water will help you get rid of all the waste components and buildups in your black tank.